Paraguayan Civil War (1922–1923): Conflict

 Troops belonging to the 1st, 2nd and 4th military zones totaling 1,700 men, united under the name of the Constitutional Army, declaring its loyalty to Schaerer.
 Opposing them, loyalist elements of the Paraguayan Navy and the wider Asunción area garrisons pledged allegiance to Gondra.
 On 27 May 1922, following the failure of two weeks of negotiations between the two sides, Adolfo Chirife ordered his military and civilian supporters in Paraguarí to launch an offensive on the capital, thus beginning a civil war.
 Passing through Luque, the constitutionalists reached Asunción on June 9.
 By this time the Gondrists had mustered 600 regular soldiers as well as 1,000 members of the anarcho syndicalist Marine Workers Union.
 Despite enjoying limited success, the Schaererists were forced to abandon the siege of the barricaded suburbs and on June 14, battles took place in Pirayú and Yaguarón as the Schaererists retreated to Paraguarí.

 Between 28 and 29 June 1922, a loyalist Armstrong Whitworth F.K.8 conducted two raids on Paraguarí, first dropping pamphlets and then bombing the city.
 On 3 July, the same F.K.8 mistakenly bombed train wagons housing imprisoned soldiers who refused to join the Constitutionalist Army.
 Numerous prisoners were killed or injured in the action.
 On 8 July 1922, the F.K.8 was shot down over Pirayú, and British pilot Sydney Stewart was killed.

 In the aftermath of the July 14 loss of Pirayú and Yaguarón, Schaererists began evacuating their troops from Paraguarí to Villarrica.
-Between 23 and 24 July, Loyalists overran Constitutionalist positions in Ybitimí and Sapucaí.
-The Gondristas continued their advance, taking Itapé and Salitre Cué, and finally entering Villarrica without firing a single shot on July 31.
+Between 23 and 24 July, Loyalists overran Constitutionalist positions in Ybytimí and Sapucaí.
+The Gondristas continued their advance, taking Itapé and Salitre Cué (a village with a railway station), and finally entering Villarrica without firing a single shot on July 31.
 The town of San Estanislao changed hands several times as opposing cavalries skirmished in the area during early August.
 The Gondrista Air Force relocated to Villarrica.
-Reinforced with several Italian World War I veterans including ace Cosimo Damiano Rizzotto, it intensified its reconnaissance and bombing missions.
+Reinforced with several Italian World War I veterans including ace Cosimo Rizzotto, it intensified its reconnaissance and bombing missions.
 On 5 September, a Constitutionalist Ansaldo SVA.5 bombed Salitre-Cué.
 A Gondrista aircraft of the same model then took off, piloted by British aviator Patrick Hassett, who fired at the bomber and forced it to retreat to Cangó, in an engagement that is considered to be the first recorded dogfight in South America.
 The following day another Constitutionalist SVA.5 attacked Salitre-cué, only to be forced down near Cangó by Hassett after an intense dogfight, making him the first airmen to shoot down another aircraft over South America.
 Italian pilot Nicolá Bo would also damage another rebel aircraft on the 25th of September, but was forced to return to Isla Alta after running out of ammunition.